Yandex Cloud

 Must specify either password or generate_password.

-• grants (List of String) List of the user's grants.
+• grants (List Of String).
+List of the user's grants.

-• login (Boolean) User's ability to login.
+• login (Bool).
+User's ability to login.

-• settings (Map of String) Map of user settings.
+• settings (Map Of String).
+Map of user settings.
 Full description.

 • default_transaction_isolation - defines the default isolation level to be set for all new SQL transactions.
 One of: